-Having this information and comparing the charts of Adoption & Engagement should give you a decent enough idea of how each client is doing based on your predefined parameters.
-This would also enable you to understand where your attention is most required and take corrective steps to ensure that it doesn’t lead to churn.
+Having this information and comparing the information of Adoption & Engagement data should give you a decent enough idea of how each client is doing based on your predefined parameters.
+This would also enable you to understand where your attention is most required and take corrective steps to ensure that they are happy.

-Here are a few things explained in detail:
+Here are a few parameters explained in detail:

-- Business Case – Not all requirements of the client are full-filled during the initial stages of implementation.
-So this score helps you understand that there is scope in the future to do something about it.
+- Business Case – Not all requirements of the client are fulfilled during the initial stages of implementation.
+So, this score helps you understand that there is scope in the future to do something about it.
 The harder you work in achieving this for the client it ensures that they would stay longer with you.